karam94/git-football-transfers/4 - Removing files & reverting commitss/README.md

 You can proceed to `git add .` it and `git commit -m "Added Manchester United"` it.

 Oh no. It turns out we actually wanted should've added Arsenal.
+D'oh!

 How can we now revert our commit?

 Remember when we visualised our repository earlier in this crash course?
-Well, if we want to revert a commit, we need the hash of that commit so we know how to refer to it... `git log`.
+Well, if we want to revert a commit, we need the hash of that commit so we know how to refer back to it... `git log`.

 Now that you have the hash of the commit you want to reverse, simply do `git revert HASH`.
 This will create a new commit, that will do the exact opposite of what your last commit did.